shf50326/FCW/README.md

 2、Set the path to the features in the json files under folder: data/config/

-3、Run the code by: bash run.sh
+3、Run the code by: bash run_cap.sh or run_msp.sh.